vuejs/vue-hackernews/README.md

 The build setup uses Webpack and the [Vue Loader](https://github.com/vuejs/vue-loader) plugin, which enables Vue components to be written in a format that encapsulates a component's style, template and logic in a single file.

+If you are using SublimeText you can get proper syntax highlighting for `*.vue` files with [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight).

+There's also a version of this app built with Browserify + [Vueify](https://github.com/vuejs/vueify) in the [browserify branch](https://github.com/yyx990803/vue-hackernews/tree/browserify).

 ### Building

 ``` bash